Ports & Marine Guide Equipment Trading License in Dubai

 Sourcing and supplying marine safety hardware to port authorities, shipping lines, and offshore operators

-Who This Licence Is Suited To
+Who This License Is Suited To

-The Ports and Marine Guide Equipment Trading Licence is well suited to a broad range of business profiles operating within the maritime supply chain.
+The Ports and Marine Guide Equipment Trading License is well suited to a broad range of business profiles operating within the maritime supply chain.
 International marine equipment manufacturers seeking a regional distribution base in the Middle East will find Dubai South's free zone infrastructure particularly advantageous, offering both operational efficiency and market reach.

-Trading companies that supply port authorities, shipping lines, and offshore operators across the GCC will benefit from the licence's broad scope and the zone's connectivity to major regional ports.
+Trading companies that supply port authorities, shipping lines, and offshore operators across the GCC will benefit from the license's broad scope and the zone's connectivity to major regional ports.
 Entrepreneurs and SMEs looking to enter the maritime supply chain without prohibitive upfront costs will find the free zone's flexible office and facility options an accessible starting point.

-Logistics and procurement firms serving government port infrastructure projects in the UAE and the wider region are also well positioned to leverage this licence, particularly given Dubai's strong bilateral trade relationships and its status as a preferred re-export hub.
+Logistics and procurement firms serving government port infrastructure projects in the UAE and the wider region are also well positioned to leverage this license, particularly given Dubai's strong bilateral trade relationships and its status as a preferred re-export hub.

 Setup Costs, Steps, and Licensing Requirements

 One of the most significant advantages is that 100% foreign ownership is permitted.
 There is no requirement for a local sponsor or Emirati partner, giving international investors full control over their business operations and profits.
-The standard timeline for licence issuance is approximately 3 to 7 working days once all required documentation has been submitted and verified.
+The standard timeline for license issuance is approximately 3 to 7 working days once all required documentation has been submitted and verified.

-Key Steps to Obtain the Licence
+Key Steps to Obtain the License

 Step 1: Select business activity code 4773.67 and confirm your preferred legal structure, either a Free Zone Establishment (FZE) for a sole shareholder or a Free Zone Company (FZCO) for multiple shareholders.